Tina04021997/IntOGen/README.md

    - Instance type: e.g., c5-18xlarge
    - Key pair

+## Running IntOGen in the instance
+1. Create the intogen bash script `DCIS_new.sh` under intogen-plus folder
+2.

 ## Creating key pairs
 1. Create an instance and at the Key pair section, create a new key